TMJ / TMD Treatment

 1) Relieve muscle spasm and pain.

-2) Stabilize the bite.
+2) Stabilize the bite with dental orthopedics.

 Often for this step a temporary device, known as an orthotic is worn over the teeth.
 The orthotic allows Dr. Widen to make easy adjustments to the plastic without adjusting the teeth until the bite is stabilized.